lupantano/readingstrip/README.md

 git clone https://github.com/lupantano/readingstrip.git <extensions-dir>/readingstrip@lupantano.gihthub
 ```

 After cloning the repo, the extension is practically installed yet disabled.
-In order to enable it, you need to use gnome-tweak-tool - find the extension, titled 'Clipboard Indicator', in the 'Extensions' screen and turn it 'On'.
+In order to enable it, you need to use gnome-tweak-tool - find the extension, titled 'Reading Strip', in the 'Extensions' screen and turn it 'On'.
 You may need to restart the shell (Alt+F2 and insert 'r' in the prompt) for the extension to be listed there.

 # Latest News
 - 0.20210729: initial commit.